 We all want what is best for our dogs, whether they are a newborn puppy or a senior citizen.
 Different aged dogs will need different types of foods to suit their needs.
 Pet store shelves are full of a seemingly endless variety of dog food formulas targeted at specific life stages.
-So what exactly is the difference between puppy, adult, and senior dog food?
+So what exactly is the difference between puppy food and adult dog food (and senior dog food)?

 Different dog foods are formulated to address the nutritional requirements specific to the age of a dog, whether they be a puppy, an adult, or a senior.
 The food’s volume, calorie content, macronutrient ratios, and texture are all designed to provide the proper nutrients necessary to keep your dog healthy at their specific stage of life.

 When you get a puppy they are normally seven or eight weeks old.
 They are given away at this time because they have been weened off of their mother’s milk and are old enough to receive their vaccination shots.
 Puppies will have very small and sharp baby teeth at this age.

 Puppy food is naturally more calorie dense.
 This means that for the same volume of food, puppy food is more nutritious.
 Because puppies have small stomachs they need a highly nutritious food that doesn’t take up too much space in their baby stomachs.

 As your puppy grows, their stomach will naturally grow as well.
 It is crucial that while their stomach grows, they are getting enough calories.
 Going from their nutrient dense mother’s milk to solid food sometimes means that they will struggle to eat a large volume of food.

 A puppy’s food will be high in protein.
 This is because protein is the nutrient that promotes growth and repair in all areas of the body.
 Without protein, their body would struggle to build muscle.
 Your puppy will naturally crave a protein rich food.